KSanthanesh/Pop-the-Rose/README.md

    - Google Fonts-used for the website looks more beautiful,fast and great typography
    -  Font Awesome - icons used throughout the site.
     Responsive design - To generate the mockup image.
+   - Python Tutor - to check how the Java Script code behaves in each line.
+   -
 ## Testing
   ### Code Validation
  - W3 Markup Validation Service- To validate HTML document, i used Validate by direct input, some errors shown, and then i fixed the errors.